hossam-create/Mnbara-Platform/docs/LEGACY_FEATURES_REVIEW.md

 **Recommendation**:
 - Extract component patterns to docs/ui-patterns/
-- Archive entire folder to `archive/mnbara-web-legacy/` for reference
+- Archive entire folder to `archive/mnbarh-web-legacy/` for reference
 - Implement similar components in main React app when building marketplace UI

 ### Decision
-⚠️ **Archive with documentation** - components are valuable for future UI development
+âڑ ï¸ڈ **Archive with documentation** - components are valuable for future UI development